devtee/batch-win-installer/README.md

 -onlineupdate      Does online update of configuration files and checks if software installed on machine and update if necessary
 -offlineupdate     Skips any online update of configuration files and checks if software installed on machine and update if necessary
--checkonline       Check online for latest versions from software's websites ONLY
+-checkonline       Check online for latest versions from software's websites ONLY -showprograms | -showpackages    Show list of programs available online

+install pkgname [pkgname2 ...]     - install pkgname (multiple packages can be specified) upgrade pkgname [pkgname2 ...]     - upgrade  pkgname (multiple packages can be specified) uninstall pkgname [pkgname2 ...]   - uninstall pkgname (multiple packages can be specified) checkonline pkgname [pkgname2 ...] - check website to see if what the latest version for pkgname (multiple packages can be specified)
 ```

 # Requirements